qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Notice that a host advertising a value of 0 for the `max_sending_uniflow_id` transport parameter indicates that it does not want additional uniflows to send packets, but it still supports the multipath extensions.
-Such situation might be useful when the host does not require multiple sending uniflows for packet sending but still wants to let the peer use multiple uniflows to reach it.
+Such situation might be useful when the host does not require multiple uniflows for packet sending but still wants to let the peer use multiple uniflows to reach it.

 Architecture of Multipath QUIC
 ------------------------------

-To illustrate the architecture of a Multipath QUIC connection, consider the
+To illustrate the architecture of a Multipath QUIC connection, consider
 {{uniflowsexample}}.

 ~~~~~~~~~~
 +--------+          CID A - Uniflow ID 1          +--------+